 09. The Exterminating Angel (1962) by Luis Buñuel

 I believe the absurd of this movie speaks for itself.
 It’s weird, original, funny, agonizing and different.
-If people have asked themselves if an entire movie could happen in only one room, this is the prove.
-Specially because they just can’t leave the room.
+If people have asked themselves if an entire movie could happen in only one room, this is the proof.
+Especially because they just can’t leave the room.
 The Criterion Collection also doesn’t have a Blu Ray version of this film, but having it in your shelf in a regular format it’s exciting enough… because this movie it’s just awesome!

 10. Salo or 120 Days of Sodom (1975) by Pier Paolo Pasolini

 Some films seem to get better when you watch them on Blu Ray.
 Salo it’s definitely one of those movies.
-After having my first shitty HDVI downloaded experience with this film, I must admit I didn’t consider Salo one of my Pasolini’s favourites.
-When I’ve watched the Criterion Collection’s Blu Ray version later, I realised how strong the power of the image was, making me have a totally different experience and considering it a masterpiece!
+After having my first shitty HDVI downloaded experience with this film, I must admit I didn’t consider Salo one of my Pasolini’s favorites.
+When I’ve watched the Criterion Collection’s Blu Ray version later, I realized how strong the power of the image was, making me have a totally different experience and considering it a masterpiece!
 If you will watch Salo, please do it on Blu Ray.

 As I’ve said before, choosing 10 movies is a challenge.
 This list could easily go on with Ingmar Bergman’s The Virgin Spring, Andrew Haigh’s Weekend, Ken Loach’s Kes, Jacques Beker’s Le Trou, Louis Malle’s Black Moon, Jacques Demy’s Lola, René Clément’s Purple Noon and so on.
 But what about you?
 What is your Top 10 Criterion Collection?